coastalwhite/gburghoorn.com/content/posts/the-game-set/index.md

 {% end %}

-Asking this question even for the simpler game of "Subset" is quite overwhelming so we might ask whether there is similar problem to which we can (more easily) find the answer.
+Asking this question even for the simpler game of "Subset" is quite overwhelming so we might ask whether there is a similar problem to which we can (more easily) find the answer.
 You may look at all the cards and put them in a 3 by 3 grid.
 After looking at this grid for a while you may notice something: all of the rows and columns are *subsets* as can be seen in {{ figure_ref(n=4) }}.
-Whilst this seems like a good start after looking a bit further you notice see that there are some *subsets* which aren't a row or column of the grid.
+Whilst this seems like a good start after looking a bit further you notice that there are some *subsets* which aren't a row or column of the grid.
 Then after some more looking you might notice that *subsets* which aren't a row or column also have a pattern, as can be seen in {{ figure_ref(n=5) }}.
 This turns out to be